EnricoSc1/SCPS/second_exercise.md

 # Second Exercise :pencil:
-The second exercise of the course deal with Linear Algebra, in particular vector sum and matrix multiplication handling via compiler and interpreter.
+The second exercise of the course deal with Linear Algebra, in particular vector sum and matrix multiplication handling via **Compiler** and **Interpreter**.
 Speaking of them, the choices I made for the languages are:
 - Compiler: **C**,
 - Interpreter: **Python**.